Club News

 Congratulations to Shirley and Rose for winning the Ladies Doubles and well played Jan and Grainne for adding to a very competitive final.

-There has also been good progress in all the other tournaments this year, so our thanks to all competitors for keeping the tournaments moving forward.
-If your match has taken place, don’t forget to inform the Tournament Organiser, Sue Leonard, of the result and find out from her your opponents for the next round.
+The other tournaments are all progressing now, with most up to the Semi-Final or Final stage.
+If you are still involved in any of the tournaments, please make every effort to play your remaining matches by the end of October, so that we can present all the trophies at the 50th Anniversary dinner in November.
+If your match has taken place, don't forget to inform the Tournament Organiser, Sue Leonard, of the result and find out from her your opponents for the next round.
 Good luck to all our competitors this year!

-The deadline for Quarter Finals and Semi-Finals to be played is the end of September, with all Finals to be concluded by the end of October.
+The deadline for Finals to be concluded is by the end of October.

-See the Matches page on the website for more details about the tournament formats and the tournament rules.
+See the Matches page on the website for more details about the tournament formats and the tournament rules, as well as this years’ winners.

 Court Availability and Security